-§10.207.Waiver of Rules for Applications.
+§10.207.Waiver of Rules.

-(a) General Waiver Process.
 This waiver section, unless otherwise specified, is applicable to Subchapter A of this chapter (relating to General Information and Definitions), Subchapter B of this chapter (relating to Site and Development Requirements and Restrictions), Subchapter C of this chapter (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions, and Waiver of Rules for Applications), Subchapter D of this chapter (relating to Underwriting and Loan Policy), Subchapter E of this chapter (relating to Post Award and Asset Management Requirements), Subchapter F of this chapter (relating to Compliance Monitoring) Subchapter G of this chapter (relating to Fee Schedule, Appeals, and Other Provisions), Chapter 11 of this title (relating to Housing Tax Credit Program Qualified Allocation Plan), Chapter 12 of this title (relating to Multifamily Housing Revenue Bond Rules), and Chapter 13 (relating to Multifamily Direct Loan Program Rules).
 An Applicant may request a waiver in writing at or prior to the submission of the pre-application (if applicable) or the Application or subsequent to an award.
 Waiver requests on Competitive HTC Applications will not be accepted between submission of the Application and any award for the Application.
 Staff may identify and initiate a waiver request as part of another Board action request.
 Where appropriate, the Applicant is encouraged to submit with the requested waiver any plans for mitigation or alternative solutions.
 Any such request for waiver must be specific to the unique facts and circumstances of an actual proposed Development and must be submitted to the Department in the format required in the Multifamily Programs Procedures Manual.
 Any waiver, if granted, shall apply solely to the Application and shall not constitute a general modification or waiver of the rule involved.
-Waiver requests that are limited to Development design and construction elements not specifically required in Tex.
-Gov’t Code, Chapter 2306 must meet the requirements of paragraph (1) of this subsection.
-All other waiver requests must meet the requirements of paragraph (2) of this subsection.
+All waiver requests must meet the requirements of paragraphs (1) and (2) of this subsection.

-(1) The waiver request must establish good cause for the Board to grant the waiver which may include limitations of local building or zoning codes, limitations of existing building structural elements for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments, required amenities or design elements in buildings designated as historic structures that would conflict with retaining the historic nature of the building(s), or provisions of the design element or amenity that would not benefit the tenants due to limitations of the existing layout or design of the units for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments.
-Staff may recommend the Board’s approval for such a waiver if the Executive Director finds that the Applicant has established good cause for the waiver.
+(1) The waiver request must establish how the need for the waiver was both not reasonably foreseeable and was not preventable by the Applicant In applicable circumstances, this may include limitations of local building or zoning codes, limitations of existing building structural elements for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments, required amenities or design elements in buildings designated as historic structures that would conflict with retaining the historic nature of the building(s), or provisions of the design element or amenity that would not benefit the tenants due to limitations of the existing layout or design of the units for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments.
 A recommendation for a waiver may be subject to the Applicant’s provision of alternative design elements or amenities of a similar nature or that serve a similar purpose.
-Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered under this paragraph.
+Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered to satisfy this paragraph as such waiver request would be either or both foreseeable and preventable.

-(2) The waiver request must establish how it is necessary to address circumstances beyond the Applicant's control and how, if the waiver is not granted, the Department will not fulfill some specific requirement of law.
-In this regard, the policies and purposes articulated in Tex.
-Gov’t Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program.
+(2) The waiver request must establish how, by granting the waiver, it better serves the policies and purposes articulated in Tex.
+Gov’t Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, (which are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program) than not granting the waiver.